 After completion of study treatment, patients are followed up at 30 days, 6 and 12 weeks, every 3 months for 2 years, every 6 months for 3 years, and then every 12 months for 5 years.

-Metastatic Non-Cutaneous Melanoma Non-Cutaneous Melanoma Recurrent Melanoma of the Skin Recurrent Non-Cutaneous Melanoma Stage III Cutaneous Melanoma AJCC v7 Stage III Mucosal Melanoma of the Head and Neck AJCC v7 Stage IIIA Cutaneous Melanoma AJCC v7 Stage IIIB Cutaneous Melanoma AJCC v7 Stage IIIC Cutaneous Melanoma AJCC v7 Stage IV Cutaneous Melanoma AJCC v6 and v7 Stage IVA Mucosal Melanoma of the Head and Neck AJCC v7 Stage IVB Mucosal Melanoma of the Head and Neck AJCC v7 Stage IVC Mucosal Melanoma of the Head and Neck AJCC v7 Melanoma Pembrolizumab Interferons Interferon-alpha Antibodies, Monoclonal Ipilimumab Laboratory Biomarker Analysis Pharmacological Study Quality-of-Life Assessment Recombinant Interferon Alfa-2b
+Metastatic Cutaneous Melanoma, Metastatic Mucosal Melanoma, Metastatic Non-Cutaneous Melanoma, Non-Cutaneous Melanoma, Recurrent Cutaneous Melanoma, Recurrent Mucosal Melanoma, Recurrent Non-Cutaneous Melanoma, Stage III Cutaneous Melanoma AJCC v7, Stage III Mucosal Melanoma of the Head and Neck AJCC v7, Stage IIIA Cutaneous Melanoma AJCC v7, Stage IIIB Cutaneous Melanoma AJCC v7, Stage IIIC Cutaneous Melanoma AJCC v7, Stage IV Cutaneous Melanoma AJCC v6 and v7, Stage IVA Mucosal Melanoma of the Head and Neck AJCC v7, Stage IVB Mucosal Melanoma of the Head and Neck AJCC v7, Stage IVC Mucosal Melanoma of the Head and Neck AJCC v7, Melanoma, Skin Neoplasms, Recurrence, Interferons, Interferon-alpha, Interferon alpha-2, Pembrolizumab, Ipilimumab, Quality-of-Life Assessment, Recombinant Interferon Alfa-2b

 For people ages 18 years and up